senorGPT/CTF_crackmes.one/Coder_90 - KeyGenMeV3/Coder_90 - KeyGenMeV3 - Solution.md

 I also mentally note that they are both 8 characters long.
 Not sure that this matters...

-So it seems that encoding function works one character at a time.
+So it seems that the encoding function works one character at a time.
 If the character is even then it takes an even branch, otherwise it takes the odd branch.
-SO, that means this is a loopty-loop, weeee.
+SO, this indicates a loop structure....
 I assume (and verified) that the loop iteration is dependent on the length of the `Name` input.

 ![image-20251207062806127](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251207062806127.png)